pagethemage/fv-appt-platform-railway-fork-/README.md

     python3 manage.py runserver
     ```

-The API will be available at `http://localhost:8000`.
+The backend will be available at `http://localhost:8000`.

+> Keep terminal open to host backend.

 ### Available Scripts